Partially encased by a one-mile canyon, the sight of seven separate falls splashing together down 181 vertical feet borders ... More

 What used to be a nice Fall has been so commercialized that it wouldnt suprise me if the fall had the water pumped in .
 There is a railing(ladder) running right up the side of the fall .
 Concrete platforms around the bottom with curbs and more railing.
 Was very disappointed.
 Like going to a city park.
 Very sad what man thinks this is improvement.

 Spend a day at America's only mountainside zoo.
-It features endangered species in mountain exhibits that resemble their natural habitat.
+The zoo features endangered species in mountain exhibits that resemble their natural

+habitat.
 You can walk the hilly terrain or catch the tram at one of seven stops.
-Hands on contact with ...
+Hands on contact ...